 - Disconnect the spark plug(s).

 - Wear heavy leather gloves when working around the cutting blades.

 - Never defeat the interlocks installed by the manufacture.

 - Do not leave guards or deflectors off when you are done.

 - Most important, read your owner’s manual.

-The next thing to check are the basics.
+The next things you should check are the basics.
 When did the problem start?
 Did you just install new blades?
 Don’t laugh, are they on upside down?
 We often see mowers come to our shop for cutting problems that are as simple as low air pressure in the tires.
-If the tire pressure is not as recommended per the manufacture, the deck could easily be off by a 1/4" from side to side.
+If the tire pressure is not as recommended per the manufacture, the deck could easily be off by a 1/4″ from side to side.

 Step cutting is sharp ridges left in the lawn surface.
-Step cutting is usually caused by mower deck damage, misadjustment, or mower blade damage.
+Step cutting is usually caused by mower deck damage, improper adjustment, or mower blade damage.
 Normally the deck just needs to be re-leveled.
 To check for this: